 Not sure where to go?
 We’ve got you.
 To find your nearest one, head to our sexual health clinic finder.
 Sexual health has never been easier to take care of!

 If sex is painful for you and you think it might be because of vaginal dryness, incorporating lubricants into your sex life could be worth a try.
 In some cases such as vaginal dryness due to menopause, vaginal oestrogen can also help.
+Get Yes lube from Amazon (this is an affiliate link but we love this stuff).

 Ever heard Aaliyah’s hit song “Rock the Boat”?
 No?
 Have a listen!
 If you’re having trouble enjoying sex because it hurts, try changing position.